Two day tour of the heart of Halland

 DAY 1

-Our first day is all about dahlias, imperfection that’s actually pretty perfect, and a place which despite its name is far from little.
+Our first day is all about dahlias, imperfection that’s actually pretty perfect as well as locally grown vegetables

 Lundens trädgård, Lunden 2, 511 94 Älekulla